gridbugs/gridbugs.org/_posts/2019-05-08-nes-emulator-debugging.md

 Here's what the MOS6502 Programmer's Manual has to say about the status register flags set by `Bit`:

-_The bit instruction affects the N flag with N being set to the value of bit 7 of the memory being tested, the **V flag with V being set equal to bit 6 of the memory being tested** and Z being set by the result of the AND operation between the accumulator and the memory if the result is Zero, Z is reset otherwise.
+_The bit instruction affects the N (negative) flag with N being set to the value of bit 7 of the memory being tested, the **V (overflow) flag with V being set equal to bit 6 of the memory being tested** and Z (zero) being set by the result of the AND operation between the accumulator and the memory if the result is Zero, Z is reset otherwise.
 It does not affect the accumulator._

-The "V" flag refers to the overflow flag.
-What's unusual about `Bit` is that it sets the overflow (V) and negative (N) flags based on the operand, instead of the result.
-Every other instruction that sets status register flags does so based on the result of the computation, not one of its arguments.
+`Bit` is unusual because it
+sets the overflow (V) and negative (N) flags based on its argument, instead of its result.
+Every other instruction that updates the overflow and negative flags does so based on its result.

 In my first pass through the manual I did not pick up on this subtlety!